Rental Car Collision While Traveling

 Renting a car for day-to-day travel while on a trip is not uncommon.
 A surprisingly large number of people who travel, especially to locations without public transit, will include a car rental as part of their trip itinerary and expenses.
 Unfortunately, accidents do happen from time to time and not everyone invests in rental car insurance.
 Luckily, the right travel insurance plan, with coverage for rental car collision, may be able to help.

 What is Rental Car Travel Insurance?

 While not all travel insurance plans have coverage for car rentals, some comprehensive travel insurance plans have an add-on option for rental car collision coverage, if the rental car is damaged in an accident.
-If you include rental car in your trip costs for your travel insurance plan, the cost of repairs and replacements on a rental car may be reimbursable (up to the stated limit on the plan).
+The cost of repairs and replacements on a rental car may be reimbursable (up to the stated limit on the plan) if you have the Rental Car Collision benefit.
 This additional protection for damage and repairs may also be referred to as car hire excess insurance.

 Does Travel Insurance Cover Car Rental Excess?

 Travel insurance plans that cover a rental typically only cover damage due to a collision.
 For instance, this benefit doesn’t cover the cost of any personal property inside the car at the time of any incident.
 It also doesn’t cover things like damage to another vehicle or medical care for any individuals who may be hurt in an accident involving the rental car.
 However, your travel medical coverage may help reimburse for any emergency medical care for people included on the travel insurance plan.

 Are There Any Exclusions for Third-Party Rental Car Travel Insurance?

 While car rental travel insurance can be a very helpful item to add to your travel insurance plan, some rental car companies will not accept it as a valid form of insurance.
 If the rental car company you chose requires you to purchase insurance through them, an add-on option from your travel insurance plan isn’t a good option for you.